TDCOSMO XIV: Practical Techniques for Estimating External Convergence of Strong Gravitational Lens Systems and Applications to the SDSS J0924+0219 System: Summary of the technique

 \subsection{Weighted Number Counts of Lens Field}

+Because the value of $\kappa_{\rm{ext}}$ cannot be directly measured, we first define tracer quantities that can be computed directly from the available data.
+By comparing the value of these quantities in the lens field to the value of the identical quantity computed for a large number of reference fields, we obtain an empirical estimate of the relative density of the line of sight of interest.
 As a first approximation, we expect the greatest contribution to $\kappa_{\rm{ext}}$ from massive objects close to the center of the line of sight.
 The primary mass contribution in any line of sight will be dark matter halos, but these are not directly observable.
 To quantify the contribution from these weak perturbers, we compute weighted number counts of the visible structures (i.e. galaxies) in the lens field as compared to a large number of reference fields.
-This technique has been used extensively in previous work \citep{rusu_0435, strides_env, Greene_2013, Suyu_2010} .
+This technique has been used extensively in previous work \citep{Fassnacht_2006_env,Suyu_2010, Greene_2013, strides_env} .
 To do this, we select a region of interest around the lens and compare it to a large number of identically-shaped fields selected at random from the reference survey.
 At each step, we compute the ratio of the weighted number counts for the galaxies in the lens field to the identical statistic computed in the given reference field.
-At each step, the value of the weight is therefore:
+For the given step, the value of the weight is therefore:

 Where $i$ indexes the reference fields, $j$ indexes the galaxies in a given field, and $w$ is the value of the weighted statistic for the given galaxy.